 Area and Perimeter is an important topic in Mathematics, which is used in everyday life.
-This is applicable for any shape and size whether it is regular or irregular.
-You must have learned about different shapes such as triangle, square, rectangle, circle, sphere, etc. So the area is basically the space covered by these shapes and perimeter is the distance around the shape.
-If you want to paint the walls of your new home, you need to know the area to calculate the quantity of paint required and cost for the same.
+This is applicable to any shape and size whether it is regular or irregular.
+Every shape has its own area and perimeter formula.
+You must have learned about different shapes such as triangle, square, rectangle, circle, sphere, etc. The area and perimeter of all shapes are explained here.

-Area: Area is the region bounded by the shape of an object.
-The space covered by the figure or any geometric shapes is the area of the shape.
-The area of all the shapes depends upon its dimensions and properties.
+The area is the region bounded by the shape of an object.
+The space covered by the figure or any two-dimensional geometric shape, in a plane, is the area of the shape.
+The area of all the shapes depends upon their dimensions and properties.
 Different shapes have different areas.
-The area of the square is different from the area of rhombus.
+The area of the square is different from the area of a kite.

-If two objects have a similar shape then its not necessary that area covered by them will be equal unless and until the dimensions of both the shapes are also equal.
-Suppose, there is two rectangle box, who has the length as L1 and L2 and breadth as B1 and B2.
-So the areas of both the rectangular box say, A1 and A2 will be equal only if L1=L2 and B1=B2.
+If two objects have a similar shape then it’s not necessary that the area covered by them will be equal unless and until the dimensions of both shapes are also equal.
+Suppose, there are two rectangle boxes, with length as L1 and L2 and breadth as B1 and B2.
+So the areas of both the rectangular boxes, say A1 and A2 will be equal only if L1=L2 and B1=B2.

-Perimeter: Perimeter of a shape is defined as the total distance around the shape.
-Basically, its the length of any shape if it is expanded in a linear form.
+Perimeter of a shape is defined as the total distance around the shape.
+Basically, perimeter is the length of any shape if it is expanded in a linear form.
+A perimeter is a total distance that encompasses a shape, in a 2d plane.
 The perimeter of different shapes can match in length with each other depending upon their dimensions.

 Area and Perimeter For all Shapes